-Homemade gluten free granola – breakfast couldn’t be any healthier with this homemade granola recipe that’s sweetened with applesauce.
+Easy homemade granola – breakfast couldn’t be any healthier with this nutritious granola made from scratch that’s sweetened with applesauce.

-Here it is everyone *smiles* I finally managed to make a batch of homemade gluten free granola.
+Here it is everyone *smiles* I finally managed to make a batch of some easy homemade granola

-This isn’t like the ordinary; it’s a homemade gluten free granola recipe, awesome huh?
+This isn’t like the ordinary granola, it’s free from additives and sweetened with applesauce how awesome is that?
 I thought so….
-I’ve been studying the granola range for quite some time now.
+I’ve been studying how to perfect how granola game for quite some time now.

 Since I am a self-confessed perfectionist, you won’t find me jumping into things head first.
 I have to do a few rounds of trial and error to tweak things to my liking.
 Granola wouldn’t be perfected without adding my signature style – the theme being healthy.

 This easy homemade granola is better than the storebrought kind